 SCSEP processes have also changed.
-Due to the pandemic, the process of initial contact to enrollment has slowed.
+Due to the pandemic the process of initial contact to enrollment has slowed.
 Face-to-face meetings were few.
-It takes additional time to complete documents via the U.S. Postal Service.
-However, the introduction of Zoom and Teams calls has also provided participants the opportunity for quicker initial contact meetings, as well as follow-up meetings, throughout their enrollment with SCSEP.
+It takes addition time to complete documents via US Mail.
+However, the introduction of Zoom and Teams calls has also provided participants the opportunity for quicker initial contact meetings as well as follow-up meetings throughout their enrollment with SCSEP.

-Wisconsin will continue to implement these strategies throughout the end of the pandemic and into the endemic to work with our potential and current participants in new, innovative ways.
-This adaptability will assist our program in becoming more inclusive and ultimately more successful.
+Wisconsin will continue to implement these strategies throughout the end of the pandemic and into the endemic to further SCSEP and work with our participants in new, innovative ways.